TIPPERARY'S FIRST REFILL SHOP

 Working with local land owners, we are committed to bringing back our bio-diverse native forests and creating wildlife corridors to restore our ecosystem.

-We plant up to 30 different species of native tree, some of which are very rare, making these wildlife corridors and forests the most biodiverse in Ireland in terms of tree diversity.
+Reforest Nation plant up to 30 different species of native trees, some of which are very rare, making these wildlife corridors and forests the most biodiverse in Ireland in terms of tree diversity.

 Irish Enterprise Awards 2021